Onyx-Protocol/Onyx/sdk/java/README.md

 ## Write an integration test
 Tests can be found in `src/test/java/com/chain/integration`.
 Suffix the class name with `Test` and add a `run()` method with the @Test annotation.

+## License

+The Chain Java SDK is licensed under the terms of the [Apache License Version 2.0](LICENSE).